 Powering Your Gait

-If your stride is longer, or you walk at a slow pace, begin with this playlist.
+If your stride is longer (common among taller people), or you walk at a slow pace, begin with this playlist.
 Work your way up once you feel comfortable.

 For people with a medium stride length or who walk at a medium speed.